Season 3, Episode 7

 Michael Kithcart: 23:50

 I mentioned in my intro about it can also show up as procrastination.
 So people's excuse for not getting something started as well.
 I want to get it perfect first.
 So how in your work?
 Are those two intertwined?

 Elizabeth Onyeabor: 24:09

 Yeah, so here's some really interesting information because researchers have different takes on it.
-But I base my procrastination work and what I work with my clients on from this 10 year meta analysis study that was done by the University of Calgary and there was some fascinating outcomes from this undated 10s of 1000s of people on procrastination.
-And what they discovered is that about 20% of everybody is a chronic procrastinator, and about 95% of everybody procrastinates occasionally, and that perfectionists don't actually procrastinate any more than the general population.
+But I base my procrastination work and what I work with my clients on from this 10-year meta-analysis study that was done by the University of Calgary and there were some fascinating outcomes from this undated 10s of 1000s of people on procrastination.
+And what they discovered is that about 20% of everybody is a chronic procrastinator, about 95% of everybody procrastinates occasionally, and that perfectionists don't procrastinate any more than the general population.
 However, Yeah, stunning, huh?
 Yeah.
 Here's the kicker though. perfectionists worry about procrastination more.

 Michael Kithcart: 25:11

 Oh, so they spend a lot more energy in that churn and burn of like, cuz they're aware of it.
 And it's bothering them.